Pigeon Creek Park

 There are no entry or trail fees.

-Snow shoe rental (two hours): $6; $3 per additional hour
+Ski or Snow shoe rental (three hours): $8; $2 per additional hour

 Skis and snowshoes may be rented whenever snow conditions are satisfactory.
 A picture ID or credit card required as security for all rentals.
 Rentals are cut off two hours before the lodge closes to ensure all equipment can be returned and checked in before closing.